hzyu17/VIMP/README.md

 python scripts/run_all_tests.py
 ```

-## Citation
+## Citing
-If you use this repository in your research, please cite the following publications
+If you use this repository in your research, please cite the following publications:
 ```
 @ARTICLE{10068240,
   author={Yu, Hongzhe and Chen, Yongxin},